Scott Kelly (astronaut): Post-NASA career

 On March 12, 2016, Kelly announced his retirement from NASA, effective April 1, 2016.
 On November 20, 2016, Kelly was appointed United Nations Champion for Space by the United Nations Office for Outer Space Affairs (UNOOSA), to assist in raising awareness of UNOOSA outreach and activities.
 In November 2017, a memoir by Kelly was released, called Endurance: A Year in Space, a Lifetime of Discovery.
 On June 19, 2018, Kelly spoke at the UNISPACE50+ conference in Vienna, expressing his views on the possibilities of human potential:"After spending a year in space, I was absolutely inspired that if we can dream it, we can do it...and most importantly, if we work as a team, because teamwork makes the dream work.
-The sky is not the limit."
+The sky is not the limit."Kelly voiced himself in a cameo appearance in the 2024 Disney Channel original film Big City Greens the Movie: Spacecation.

 Personal life

 On April 25, 1992, Kelly married for the first time, to Leslie, whom he had met while stationed in Virginia Beach.
 Together, they have two children.
 Kelly and Leslie divorced in 2010.
 In July 2018, Kelly married Amiko Kauderer, a public affairs officer for NASA.
 His sister-in-law is Gabby Giffords, a former congresswoman from Arizona.

 In 2007, Kelly was successfully treated for prostate cancer.
 After Kelly received his diagnosis, his brother Mark was also diagnosed and successfully treated.